 Water Science Forum

-The Water Science Forum (WSF) is one of the RSC's many Interest Groups.
+The Water Science Forum (WSF) is one of the Royal Society of Chemistry's many Interest Groups.
 The Interest Groups are member driven groups which exist to benefit RSC members, and the wider chemical science community, in line with the RSC's strategy and charter.

 ScopeThe WSF focuses on the application of chemical sciences in the management of the water cycle and the impact of these activities on the natural environment.
 WSF attracts members, and thus expertise, from many sectors within the water community.